ogzgl/epipolar-visualization/README.md

 # EpipolarVisualization
-First take home for image understanding course: Epipolar Line Visualization Tool.
+Take home for image understanding course: Epipolar Line Visualization Tool.
 Implemented in Python using OpenCV.
 (Errors will be corrected.)